API Reference#

 path (str) – Output filepath.

-class camelot.core.Cell(x1, y1, x2, y2)[source]
+class camelot.core.Cell(x1, y1, x2, y2)[source]#

-Defines a cell in a table with coordinates relative to a left-bottom origin.
+With coordinates relative to a left-bottom origin.
 (PDF coordinate space)

 Parameters: